Home > Analyses > Financial Services > KKR & Co. Inc.

 Strengths

-- diversified global investment portfolio
+- diversified investment portfolio

 Weaknesses

-- unfavorable revenue and EPS growth
+- declining revenue and EPS growth

 Opportunities